Charles Cumming: Career

 Cumming's novels have been translated into fourteen languages.
 His work is published in the United Kingdom by HarperCollins, in the United States by Mysterious Press and in Spain by Salamandra.

 In 2015, Cumming sold an original screenplay, The Plane, to DiBonaventura Pictures.
 The film was released by Lionsgate as Plane in 2023 starring Gerard Butler and Mike Colter.
 It was directed by Jean-Francois Richet.
+Cumming was also part of the writing team assembled by Ronan Bennett for The Day of The Jackal.

-Cumming was also an assistant editor of The Week from 1996–2013.
+Cumming was also an assistant editor of The Week from 1996 to 2013.

 Personal life

 Cumming lives in west London.
-He is married and has three children.
+He is married and has four children.

 He is one of the trustees of The Pierce Loughran Memorial Scholarship fund, which provides tuition fees for the Yeats Summer School in Sligo, Ireland.
 He is also the founder and President of the José Raúl Capablanca Memorial Chess Society.